-I ended up quitting the worst one of the bunch on the first day, because my only assignments were to wash an overflowing sink of dishes and to “clean those ants out of the broken espresso machine when you get a sec.”
-I left crying at the end of the day, and then got lost in Chinatown.
-I’ve heard of paying your dues, but this was ridiculous.
+Not all of my interning experiences were positive.
+I actually ended up quitting one of my internships on the first day because my only assignments were to wash an overflowing sink of dishes and to “clean those ants out of the broken espresso machine.”
+At the end of the day I left crying and then got lost in Chinatown.
+I’ve heard of “paying your dues,” but that was ridiculous.

-So I sent out my fledgeling résumé everywhere I could–like an absolute maniac, really.
-I eventually got a call back from Viacom and landed an internship at The N (a subsidiary of Nickelodeon – now called TeenNick) I wrote scripts for things that ended up on air, shadowed edit and audio sessions, and most importantly, I made connections with awesome creative people who worked there–and after I left, I kept in touch with them.
+I eventually got a call back from Viacom and landed an internship at The N (a subsidiary of Nickelodeon – now called TeenNick).
+I am not afraid to admit that there was a significant amount of luck in my getting this opportunity but since I recognized my good fortune I was committed to making the most of it.
+During my internship I wrote scripts for programs that ended up on air, shadowed edit and audio sessions, and made connections with the amazing, creative people who worked there–and most importantly kept in touch with them after I left.

-Cut back to me before college graduation.
-I get a voicemail from a woman named Cheryl who I vaguely remember from my summer days back at The N. “We’re looking to bring in a PA here at TeenNick, and we thought of you!”
+As I was nearing college graduation and preparing myself for the impending boredom of unemployment I got a voicemail from a woman named Cheryl who I vaguely remembered from my summer days at The N. She said “We’re looking to bring in a Production Assistant (PA) here at TeenNick, and we thought of you!”

-I worked as a freelance PA for over a year and a half before I started worrying about things adults worry about, like “health insurance,” and “a 401k,” and “why do my hips hurt so much when I sit down?”
+I worked as a freelance PA for over a year and a half before I started worrying about adult (but also very important) things like “health insurance” and “a 401k.”